 - Bolting your outdoor heater to the ground

 Improving your patio heater’s stability enhances its lifespan.
-You’ll minimize toppling chances hence avoid direct component destruct or indirect via a gas leak fire.
+You’ll minimize toppling chances hence avoid direct component destruction or indirect via a gas leak fire.

 Properly Detaching Your Portable Unit